WTVX: Krypton bankruptcy and Whitehead Media ownership

 Krypton, which also owned WNFT in Jacksonville and WABM in Birmingham, Alabama, soon found itself in financial trouble.
 In January 1992, Krypton missed a payment on a $19 million loan it had received two years prior from Dutch bank Internationale Nederlanden Bank N.V., and in June, the bank sued, seeking its money.
 While attempting to buy a fourth station, WQTV in Boston, in 1993, several program suppliers asked a federal court to order WNFT and WTVX into bankruptcy.
 By August 1993, 26 cases had been filed against Feltner for debts owed, ranging from the 1990 loan to $1,300 in condominium association fees.
-WTVX owed $3.3 million to program distributors including Columbia Pictures, MCA Television, Warner Brothers, Paramount Television, and 20th Century Fox, while former station employees recalled that tapes of programs they no longer had rights to air were being shipped from Jacksonville to Fort Pierce to air on WTVX before the companies obtained an injunction.
-The Alabama station joined its Florida sisters in bankruptcy that month.
+WTVX owed $3.3 million to program distributors including Columbia Pictures, MCA Television, Warner Bros., Paramount Television, and 20th Century Fox, while former station employees recalled that tapes of programs they no longer had rights to air were being shipped from Jacksonville to Fort Pierce to air on WTVX before the companies obtained an injunction against such activity.
+Also in August, the Alabama station joined its Florida sisters in bankruptcy.

 In a court-ordered settlement in October 1993, Feltner relinquished all day-to-day control of WTVX and WNFT.
 A December report from a federal examiner, Soneet Kapila, suggested turning over their operations to a trustee.
 Kapila noted that Feltner had spurned an offer from Paxson Communications Corporation, which at the time was pursuing an entrance into television, for all three stations.
 He found that the Krypton stations needed an infusion of new capital and that they could not be sold if Feltner was still involved.